pingzing/pingzing.github.io/content/pages/salary-transparency.md

 This is strongly inspired by a combination of two things.

-First, a past employers philosophy around internal salary information.
+First, a past employer's philosophy around internal salary information.
 The default was to ask every employee, upon joining, if they'd like their salary to be shared within the company, on a page in the internal wiki, viewable by anyone.
 Employees were encouraged to do this, and a culture of speaking honestly about salaries was the norm.
 I no longer work there, and do not know if that's still true, but I hope it is.

 Second, [Xe Iaso's sharing of xer own salaries](https://xeiaso.net/salary-transparency).
 As Xe says on xer page, one of the ways of fighting pay discrimination is making hiding it impossible.
 I'm hoping that adding a little bit of knowledge to the pool can help everyone be better informed about how much they're worth.